-Turn off your phone, block pesky websites (I suggest focus booster, Nanny for Chrome, and Self-Control for Macs).
+Turn off your phone, block pesky websites (I suggest focus booster, and Self-Control for Macs).
 Clear your desktop, both physical and virtual, and isolate yourself from distractions, human and inanimate objects alike.
 It may feel stark and a bit lonely, but this is protection for when your mind inevitably wanders.

 There’s a lot of material, and no time to realize you just wasted an entire afternoon poring over obscure clinical research on Chinese laparoscopic surgery outcomes.
 This is where time-blocking trumps simple to-do lists; you need to know when to start and stop doing things.
 Example: